-If the U.S. government makes significant contract awards to our competitors for the supply to the U.S. emergency stockpile, our business will be harmed and it is unlikely that we will ultimately be able to supply that particular treatment or product to foreign governments or other third parties.
+If the U.S. government makes significant contract awards to our competitors, rather than to us, for the supply to the U.S. emergency stockpile, our business will be harmed and it is unlikely that we will ultimately be able to supply that particular treatment or product to foreign governments or other third parties.
 Further, changes in government budgets and agendas, cost overruns in our programs, or advances by our competitors, may result in a decreased and de-prioritized emphasis on, or termination of, government contracts that support the development and/or procurement of the biodefense products we are developing.
+Funding is subject to Congressional appropriations generally made on an annual basis even for multi-year contracts.
 More generally, due to the current economic downturn, the accompanying fall in tax revenues and the U.S. government's efforts to stabilize the economy, the U.S. government may be forced or choose to reduce or delay spending in the biodefense field or eliminate funding of certain programs altogether, which could decrease the likelihood of future government contract awards or that the government would procure products from us.
 Future funding levels for two of our key government customers, BARDA and DoD, for the advanced development and procurement of medical countermeasures are uncertain, and may be subject to budget cuts as the U.S. Congress and the President look to reduce the nation's budget deficit.

 For example, while RFP-BARDA-08-15 for an rPA vaccine for the SNS initially indicated that the government would make an award by September 26, 2008, the award was delayed multiple times and ultimately canceled in December 2009.
-Furthermore, the U.S. government has selected a plague vaccine product candidate from a competitor for advanced development funding, and we do not anticipate that the U.S. government will provide additional funding in the future for or procure RypVax[TM].
-Given the limited future prospects for RypVax[TM] at this time, we and the U.S. government agreed to a reduction to the scope of work that resulted in early wind down of all activities under our existing RypVax[TM] contract.
-In addition, we believe the remaining development costs required to obtain FDA licensure for Protexia® in advance of government procurement exceed those used in our original proposal and provided for in the contract with the DoD, and it is unclear whether, under the terms of our 2006 contract with the DoD does so elect to continue to fund development of Protexia® as well as the timing of any decision by the DoD in that regard.
-Further, even if the DoD does so elect to continue funding and we meet all development milestones, the DoD may nevertheless choose not to procure any doses of Protexia®.
-Further, BARDA has expressed concerns regarding our performance from April 1, 2009 through April 30, 2010 under our contract for the development of SparVax[TM].
-We have been working closely with the agency to resolve the issues and believe that we have made significant progress in that regard.
-If, however, we are unable to perform adequately under this contract, we may be at increased risk that BARDA will curtail our activities under, or terminate, that contract.
+Furthermore, the U.S. government has selected a plague vaccine product candidate from a competitor for advanced development funding, and we do not anticipate that the U.S. government will provide additional funding in the future for or procure RypVax TM .
+Given the limited future prospects for RypVax TM at this time, we and the U.S. government agreed to a reduction to the scope of work that resulted in early wind down of all activities under our existing RypVax TM contract.